arangodb/docs/3.10/transactions-stream-transactions.md

 This avoids taking up resources on the ArangoDB server.

 {% hint 'warning' %}
-Transactions will acquire collection locks for write operations in RocksDB.
+Transactions acquire collection locks for write operations in RocksDB.
 It is therefore advisable to keep the transactions as short as possible.
 {% endhint %}

-For a more detailed description of how transactions work in ArangoDB please refer to [Transactions](../transactions.html).
+For a more detailed description of how transactions work in ArangoDB, please refer to [Transactions](../transactions.html).

 You can use Stream Transactions via the [JavaScript API](#javascript-api) and